 The provider should submit the "Medicaid Recipient Insurance Information Update" form to Health Management Systems (HMS) requesting an update when the insurance and carrier code are incorrect, the insurance coverage has ended, and/or the recipient's insurance coverage is not on the file.

 The form may be found on the Louisiana Medicaid website.
 A denial letter or explanation of benefits (EOB) from the TPL carrier should accompany these requests.
 HMS will verify the information and correct the recipient's file.
+The fax and email information can be found on LaMedicaid.com along with follow up contact information.

-When a TPL update is necessary, the associated claim(s) should not be submitted for processing until the TPL update is made on recipient's file.
-Providers should re-verify eligibility through REVS or MEVS to confirm that the update has occurred.
+When a TPL update is necessary, the associated claim(s) should not be submitted to the payer (MCO or FFS Medicaid) for processing until the TPL update is made on recipient's file in the payer's system.
+Providers should re-verify updates through REVS or MEVS to confirm that the TPL update has occurred in the fee-for-service system when FFS is the payer, and re-verify updates through the MCO provider portal to confirm the TPL update has occurred when the MCO is the payer.